seanj29/Lanky-and-Tiny/README.md

 ## Guidlines

 Try to make a branch before you make any changes, then make a pull request from that branch.
-Commiting to main can main vc difficult.
+Try to use squash when merging the pull request rather than just plain merge so it's easier to see when features are added

 Be nice?
 I think Idk this is my first project of this kind so try not to make it impossible for everyone here.